Webflow Hosting: Pros and Cons

 Unlike traditional hosting platforms where you manage cPanel, configure caching plugins, or set up SSL manually, Webflow manages all that.
 There's no manual work involved.
 Updates, server patches, and downtime prevention happen without you lifting a finger.

-Webflow makes it easy to link your site to a professional domain like ‘www.yourcompany.com’.
-You can buy a domain from any provider, GoDaddy, Namecheap, or Google Domains, and connect it to your Webflow site in minutes.
+Webflow makes it easy to link your site to a professional domain like 'www.yourcompany.com'.
+You can buy a domain from any provider, such as GoDaddy, Namecheap, or Squarespace Domains, and connect it to your Webflow site in minutes.

 The platform guides you through the process step-by-step.
 Once connected, your domain is automatically secured with HTTPS encryption, which protects your visitors' data and improves your search engine ranking.